tehpug/TehPUG-flask/README.md

 How can I help?
 ===============

-if you want to help this project you can look at the TODO.md to see if there is any task which you can handle it? or if you've any other idea let us know!
+if you want to help this project you can look at the [TODO list](https://github.com/tehpug/TehPUG/blob/master/TODO.md) to see if there is any task which you can handle it? or if you've any other idea let us know!
 Thanks